kevinboone/PMBASIC/README.md

 timers, which have to count large numbers.
 Perhaps surprisingly, given the extra arithmetic complexity, using 32-bit mode does not make PMBASIC much larger -- not in terms of flash storage, anyway.
 However, it makes significantly more demands on RAM.
+Variables, for example, will take twice as much RAM.
-Even though PMBASIC can only store 26 variables, in 32-bit mode that could still amount to 10% of the total available RAM.
-Since GOTO and GOSUB statements take line numbers, using 32-bit mode means allowing for very large line numbers -- even though in practice it's impossible to store more than about 50 lines of program.
+Since GOTO and GOSUB statements take line numbers, using 32-bit mode means allowing for very large line numbers -- even though in practice it's impossible to store more than about 80 lines of program because of RAM limitations.

 There's really no easy way to choose between 16-bit and 32-bit mode, nor any way to change the setting at runtime.
 It's a once-for-all decision